 Old White reemerged as a powerhouse and offensive juggernaut to be reckoned, repeatedly winning matches by 50 points or more, but alas, the ultimate prize proved elusive.
 A move to the next level was inevitable: Old White returned to Division I rugby and by 2009 found itself in familiar territory advancing to the Elite 8 in 2009.
 Success at the top was short lived as the geographic challenge of sustaining a D1 club in the USA South proved insurmountable.

-Poised to claim the prize in 2016, Old White embraces the honor of representing the South and fully intends to 4-peat and bring home the 2016 National Championship.
+Poised to retain the prize in 2016, Old White embraces the honor of representing the South and fully intends to bring home the National Championship.